World Time Zone Directory & Current Time Around the World

 How Global Time Zones Actually Work

 Every clock on Earth is anchored to a single reference point: UTC — Coordinated Universal Time.
 UTC itself has no offset; it sits at the prime meridian (0° longitude) and never shifts for daylight saving.
-All other time zones are expressed as UTC+ or UTC− values, ranging from UTC−12:00 in the far Pacific to UTC+14:00 in parts of Oceania, giving the world a spread of up to 26 hours at any given moment.
+All other time zones are expressed as UTC+ or UTC− values.

 Daylight Saving Time